docpad/docpad/README.md

 - Dynamic documents
 	- Allows you to have documents that re-render on each request
 - Ability to extend the server yourself
-	- This allows you to utilise docpad while adding in your own server-side logic
+	- This allows you to utilise DocPad while adding in your own server-side logic
 - Version checking
 	- Always stay up to date
 - Mix and match renderers; e.g. `file.html.md.eco`